Counter-terrorism family violence

 Coercive control laws not the right path

-New law is often seen as an answer in tackling intimate partner violence, but our research shows it is not always the best response
+New law is often seen as an answer in tackling intimate partner and family violence, but our research shows it is not always the best response.

 Falling short on family violence